You're So Vain: Subject

 Simon confirmed that the actor Warren Beatty (pictured in 1961) was one inspiration for the lyrics.

 In 1972, Simon told an interviewer that the song was about "men", not a specific man.
-In 1983, she said it was not about Mick Jagger, who contributed uncredited backing vocals to the song.
+In 1983, she said it was not about Mick Jagger, who contributed uncredited backing vocals to the song (Simon said she invited him to join the recording when he made a call into the studio.)
 In a 1993 book, Angie Bowie said she was the "wife of a close friend" mentioned in the song, and that Jagger had been "obsessed" with her.